NEH Summer Stipend 2023

 Number of Awards: 81 Awards per year– last 5 years average

-Scholars in all disciplines of the humanities and related social sciences
+Scholars in all humanities and humanistic social sciences disciplines pursuing

-- Individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both
+- advanced research that is of value to humanities scholars, general audiences, or both

-- Projects resulting in articles, monographs, books, digital materials and publications, archaeological reports, translations, editions, or other scholarly resources
+- projects resulting in articles, books, digital materials and publications, archaeological reports, translations, editions, or other scholarly resources

-More on the program, funding restrictions, proposal guidelines, as well as examples of successful proposals, may be found here:
+More on the program’s definition of ‘humanities’, funding restrictions, proposal guidelines, and review criteria, as well as examples of successful proposals, may be found here:

 UW–Madison may nominate 2 faculty.